 They are called knee walls because their height is generally around the height of a human knee.

-Need for Knee Walls in Basement
+Need for Knee Walls in a Basement

 A leaking basement and cracked foundation is a risky situation.

-If you have a leaky or flooded basement or a cracked foundation then a knee wall can be a good solution.
+If you have a leaky or flooded basement or a cracked foundation, then a knee wall can be a good solution.

-Cracked or bowed basement walls are a sign of damaged basement walls and need immediate action to avoid any further structural damage.
+Additionally, cracked or bowed basement walls are a sign of damaged basement walls and need immediate action to avoid any further structural damage.

-If you have a poor drainage system around your home then this situation can get aggravated.
+If you have a poor drainage system around your home, then this situation can get aggravated.

 When soil absorbs water, it expands and creates lateral pressure on basement walls.
-Most old basement walls are not designed to withstand lateral pressure and this causes deterioration.
+Most old basement walls are not designed to withstand lateral pressure, and this causes deterioration.

-Sometimes the soil around a home can be super absorbent.
+Also, the soil around a home can be super absorbent.
 It absorbs water heavily and expands abnormally.

 Another risky situation is when the roots of nearby trees encroach through your basement walls.
 As these roots expand, they create cracks in basement walls.